kana800/chip-emulation/README.md

-> i always wanted to make emulator, this repository contains my attempts on several chips
+> i always wanted to make emulator, this repository contains my attempts on several chips;

-### map of content

 - [Intel 4004](4004)
 - [6502](6502)